manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ### hostname_lookup

-The hostname_lookup setting determines the hostnames renew strategy.
-By default, IP addresses of agent host names are cached at server start to avoid extra load on the DNS.
-In some cases, the IP can change dynamically (e.g. cloud hosting) t' disables the caching and queries the DNS at each query.
-The IP addresses can also be manually renewed with the `FLUSH HOSTNAMES` command.
+The `hostname_lookup` option defines the strategy for renewing hostnames.
+By default, the IP addresses of agent host names are cached at server start to avoid excessive access to DNS.
+However, in some cases, the IP can change dynamically (e.g. cloud hosting) and it may be desirable to not cache the IPs.
+Setting this option to `request` disables the caching and queries the DNS for each query.
+The IP addresses can also be manually renewed using the `FLUSH HOSTNAMES` command.

 ### jobs_queue_size